Marwan-Imroz-18/RAG-Chatbot-LLama-2/README.md

 For more information on how to use, configure, and extend the Llama2 RAG Bot, please refer to the Langchain documentation or contact the project maintainers.

-Happy coding with Llama2 Medical Bot! 🚀
+Happy coding with Llama2 RAG Bot! 🚀
 # RAG-Chatbot-LLama-2